ietf-wg-acme/acme/draft-ietf-acme-acme.md

-If a client wishes to find the URL for an existing account and does not want an account to be created if one does not already exist, then it SHOULD do so by sending a POST request to the new-account URL with a JWS whose payload has an "onlyReturnExisting" field set to "true" ({"onlyReturnExisting": true}).
+If a client wishes to find the URL for an existing account and does not want an account to be created if one does not already exist, then it SHOULD do so by sending a POST request to the newAccount URL with a JWS whose payload has an "onlyReturnExisting" field set to "true" ({"onlyReturnExisting": true}).
 If a client sends such a request and an account does not exist, then the server MUST return an error response with status code 400 (Bad Request) and type